Xiast-sw/bilimsel-hesap-makinesi/README.md

-# Bilimsel Hesap Makinesi
+# Scientific Calculator

-Bu proje, temel matematiksel işlemlerin yanı sıra bilimsel hesaplamalar yapabilen bir hesap makinesi uygulamasıdır.
-Python kullanılarak geliştirilmiştir.
+This project is a calculator application developed in Python that performs basic mathematical operations as well as scientific calculations.

-## Özellikler
+## Features
-- Toplama, çıkarma, çarpma, bölme
+- Addition, subtraction, multiplication, division
-- Trigonometrik fonksiyonlar (sin, cos, tan)
+- Trigonometric functions (sin, cos, tan)
-- Logaritmik ve üstel hesaplamalar
+- Logarithmic and exponential calculations
-- Kullanıcı dostu arayüz
+- User-friendly interface

-## Kurulum
+## Installation
-1. Python 3.x yüklü olduğundan emin olun.
+1. Ensure that Python 3.x is installed.
-2. Projeyi indirin veya klonlayın.
+2. Download or clone the project.
-3. Terminal veya komut istemcisinde `python bilimsel-hesap-makinesi.py` komutunu çalıştırın.
+3. Run the command `python scientific-calculator.py` in the terminal or command prompt.

-## Kullanım
+## Usage
-Uygulamayı başlattıktan sonra, hesaplamak istediğiniz işlemleri seçebilir ve sonuçları görüntüleyebilirsiniz.
+Once the application is launched, you can select the operations you wish to calculate and view the results.

-## Lisans
+## License
-Bu proje MIT Lisansı ile lisanslanmıştır.
+This project is licensed under the MIT License.